JFWalasik/Legal-Writing-SOW-Immigration-and-CLRA/README.md

 # Legal Writing

-Selet a document, and then click Download or 'view raw' to see each document.
+Select a document by clicking its title, and then click Download or 'view raw' to see each document.